 Our annual bonus program is designed to provide incentives to the named executive officers and other members of senior management to drive annual performance based on our strategic goals as approved by the board.
 In support of our pay-for-performance philosophy, the annual bonus plan is only funded when we achieve cash earnings at or above the threshold level.
-We use cash earnings as our funding metric because we believe it provides a transparent view of CME Group's operational and financial performance philosophy, the provides that our dividend target for our regular quarterly dividends is set at approximately 50% to 60% of the prior year's cash earnings.
+We use cash earnings as our funding metric because we believe it provides a transparent view of CME Group's operational and financial performance during the year.
+Cash earnings provides alignment with shareholders as it is also the metric used in our dividend policy, which provides that our dividend target for our regular quarterly dividends is set at approximately 50% to 60% of the prior year's cash earnings.